junglesta/wherenodoctor/_posts/2016-01-01-11-nutrition-eat-to-be healthy.md

 Try to eat a variety of plant foods.
 Different plants supply the body with different proteins, vitamins, and minerals.
 For example, beans and maize together meet the body’s needs much better than either beans or maize alone.
 And if other vegetables and fruits are added, this is even better.

-Here are some suggestions for getting more vitamins, minerals, and proteins at low cost.

-1. Breast milk.
-This is the cheapest, healthiest, and most complete food for a baby.
-The mother can eat plenty of plant foods and turn them into the perfect baby food, breast milk.
-Breastfeeding is not only best for the baby, it saves money and prevents diseases!

-2. Eggs and chicken.
-In many places eggs are one of the cheapest and best forms of animal protein.
-They can be cooked and mixed with foods given to babies who cannot get breast milk.
-Or they can be given along with breast milk as the baby grows older.

-Eggshells that are boiled, finely ground, and mixed with food can provide needed calcium for pregnant women who develop sore, loose teeth or muscle cramps.

-Chicken is a good, often fairly cheap form of animal protein, especially if the family raises its own chickens.

-3. Liver, heart, kidney, and blood.
-These are especially high in protein, vitamins, and iron (for anemia) and are often cheaper than other meat.
-Also fish is often cheaper than other meat, and is just as nutritious.